AntonSol919/linkspace/homepage/index.md

 <div class="definition">
 Supernet  [ˈsü-pərˌnet]<br>
-A self-referential multi-participant data organization protocol whose primary addressing method uses hashes instead of endpoint identifiers.
+- A self-referential multi-participant data organization protocol whose primary addressing method uses hashes instead of endpoint identifiers.
-A communication protocol where the method of exchange is an extraneous concern.<br>
+- A communication protocol where the method of exchange is an extraneous concern.<br>
+- A model of data that trenscends the internet using cryptography.

 e.g. git, bitcoin, nostr, linkspace
 </div>